Want to teach network methods to non-programmers?

 Teaching materials available

 The book Analyzing social media networks with NodeXL: Insights from a connected world provides students with a clear path to learning by doing with sample data sets and step-by-step follow-along instructions for generating high quality network analysis insights and results.

-The updated version “Think Link” is currently in the making and will be released in 2017.
+The updated version “Think Link” is currently in the making and will be released in spring 2019.